 - Jeff the spider from The Grim Adventures of Billy & Mandy.

-- Corneil from Corneil and Bernie can talk to people, but he hides that ability from everyone except Bernie.
+- Watch My Chops: Corneil can talk to people, but he hides that ability from everyone except Bernie.

 - Clams and zebras from Spongebob Squarepants talk.
-Note that even though there are two Token Humans, this is a Funny Animal world.
+Even though there are two Token Humans, this is a Funny Animal world.

 - Paco from Maya & Miguel.

-- Chip 'n Dale, Goofy's mynah bird Ellsworth, and even Pluto The Pup (albiet extremely speech impaired) and Humphrey the bear and Louie the mountain lion (albeit both unintelligibly) from the Classic Disney Shorts.
-Note that even though there is at least one Token Human, this is a Funny Animal world.
+- Chip 'n Dale, Goofy's mynah bird Ellsworth, and Pluto the Pup (albeit extremely speech impaired) and Humphrey the bear and Louie the mountain lion (albeit both unintelligibly) from the Classic Disney Shorts.
+Even though there is at least one Token Human, this is a Funny Animal world.

 - Monroe from The Life and Times of Juniper Lee.